Start9Labs/documentation/site/source/support/user-manual/configuration/lan-setup/lan-os/lan-mac.rst

     Open with "Keychain Access" and select "OK"

 #.
 Enter your computer password when prompted.
-It will be imported into your computer’s keychain.
+It will be imported into your computer's keychain.

    .. figure:: /_static/images/ssl/macos/certificate_untrusted.png
     :width: 90%